Signs of the Swarm: Century Media, Amongst the Low & Empty and Decade of the Swarm (2022–2024)

 On August 29, 2022, the band announced their signing with Century Media Records, ending their nearly 6-year long relationship with Unique Leader Records.
 In celebration, they also announced a new single and video titled "Unbridled", which was released through Century Media on September 7.

 The band entered the studio in November that same year to begin work on their fifth studio album with producer Josh Schroeder (King 810, Lorna Shore), with a social media post on December 15 confirming the album's completion.
 The following April, the band welcomed new guitarist Carl Schulz, confirming the departure of Jeff Russo in the process.
 They debuted a new single the next day, titled "Amongst the Low & Empty."

 On May 26, 2023, the band revealed a new single titled “Tower of Torsos” and announced their fifth studio album Amongst the Low & Empty, which was released on July 28.

 In celebration for ten years as a band, the band announced the Decade of the Swarm tour that took place in mid 2024 in North America with special guests Cane Hill, Ov Sulfur, 156/Silence and A Wake in Providence, and one that took place in late 2024 in Europe with Varials and To the Grave.

 While on tour, the band released a brand new single titled "IWONTLETYOUDIE" on September 17, 2024.

 To Rid Myself of Truth (2025–present)

-At the start of May 2025, the band announced its sixth studio album, To Rid Myself of Truth.
+On May 1, 2025, the band announced its sixth studio album, To Rid Myself of Truth.
 The album features Will Ramos of Lorna Shore, Phil Bozeman of Whitechapel, Jack Murray of 156/Silence, and Johnny Crowder of Prison.
 It was released on August 22, 2025.
+In March 2026 they toured Australia supported by local band, Ironstone.